gray-wave/help-desk/chapter-3-classes-methods/README.md

 <br>
 Once again, src/ directory contains commented code.<br>
 This section introduces using multiple files in order <br>
-to achieve a specific task.<br>
+to achieve a specific task.
+The more files you have, <br>
-I'll admit, it's easy to get lost in a sea of many files.<br>
-For this reason, we follow common naming conventions.<br>

-<strong> ---  UNDER CONSTRUCTION   --- </strong>
+the greater the room for error becomes. <br>